• Fact Checked

 Here's how sexual activity can set the stage for a yeast infection:

-• Friction and irritation: Penetrative sex can cause microtears or irritation in the vulva and vaginal walls.
-This makes it easier for Candida to take hold.
+• It causes friction.
+The friction involved in penetrative sex can cause microtears or just generally irritate the vulva and vaginal walls, making it easier for Candida to take hold7.

-• Semen and saliva: Both are naturally alkaline, which can temporarily shift your acidic vaginal pH.
-Since Candida thrives in a less acidic environment, this shift can promote overgrowth.
+• It can shift pH.
+Semen and saliva are naturally alkaline, which can temporarily shift your acidic vaginal pH.
+Since Candida thrives in a less acidic environment, this shift can promote overgrowth8.

-• Condoms and lubricants: Ingredients like glycerin, flavors, or spermicides may feed Candida or irritate the vaginal lining.
-This irritation can weaken your natural defenses.
+• It can involve condoms and lubricants.
+And these can contain ingredients like glycerin, flavors, or spermicides may feed Candida or irritate the vaginal lining9.

-• Oral sex: Candida exists in the mouth, too.
-Though rare, it’s possible for oral sex to introduce additional yeast to the vaginal area, especially if your partner has oral thrush (aka a yeast infection in the mouth).
+• It can include oral sex.
+Candida exists in the mouth, too.
+Though rare, it's possible for oral sex to introduce additional yeast to the vaginal area, especially if your partner has oral thrush (aka a yeast infection in the mouth)10.

-• Sex toys: If not properly cleaned between uses (or between partners), sex toys can harbor bacteria and yeast, contributing to reinfection.
+• It can involve sex toys.
+If not properly cleaned between uses (or between partners), sex toys can harbor bacteria and yeast, contributing to reinfection.

 Can Condoms Actually Cause Yeast Infections?